aimndz/aimndz/README.md

 </pre>

-## Hi, I'm Amiel! 👋
+## 🎯 About me
-Full-stack developer with a passion for turning code into art!
+  A Full-Stack Developer with a passion for turning code into art!

 ## 🛠️ Tech Stack
   <p>